One new case of coronavirus recorded in Grampian in the past 24 hours - Evening Express

 There has been one new confirmed case of coronavirus recorded in the Grampian region in the past 24 hours.

-New figures from the Scottish Government, which now also include include those people tested at the UK governments Regional Testing Centres (RTC), show Scotland’s death toll has increased by four to 2,476.
+New figures from the Scottish Government, show Scotland’s death toll has increased by two to 2,482.

-Of the people who have tested positive, 512 were in hospital as of last night with 7 in intensive care.
-There are also fourteen people in intensive care with suspected coronavirus.
+Of the people who have tested positive, 472 were in hospital as of last night with 7 in intensive care.
+There are also 11 people in intensive care with suspected coronavirus.

 We’ll bring you all of the news as it happens throughout the day: